WellthCare

 4. Packet loss: how often data gets dropped (the culprit behind frozen video and robotic voices)

-What telehealth actually needs (by visit type)
+What telehealth needs (by visit type)

 Instead of one magic number, think in terms of what you're trying to do—chat, audio, or video—and how sensitive each is to connection quality.